Deputy chief executive visits dentists to explore NHS dental provision expansion

 The practice has more than 4,000 NHS patients on their list and is currently closed to new patients.

-There are currently 16 practices open to new patients in Derbyshire and despite efforts to attract more dentists to carry out NHS work, this is a challenge for Derbyshire in line with the rest of the country.
+Despite efforts to attract more dentists to carry out NHS work, this is a challenge for Derbyshire in line with the rest of the country.

 Michelle said: “There are some real challenges for those dentists running a dental practice which delivers NHS care.
 But with this comes opportunity and locally we are implementing the national dental recovery plan to help alleviate some of the issues.”